From £45,9507

 Peugeot’s claim of transformed rapid-charging performance relative to its other EVs didn’t materialise brilliantly during our testing.
 While the e-3008 started charging quickly, drawing more than 150kW over the first third of its battery condition, it slowed markedly afterwards and finished with a lower weighted average charging result than several key rivals.

-Our testing suggests the 73kWh e-3008 should return a real-world UK motorway range of around 241 miles, which is a mid-table result – although with the longer-range model still to come, Peugeot might settle for that.
+Our testing suggests the 73kWh e-3008 should return a real-world UK motorway range of around 241 miles (a little more at lower speeds), which is a mid-table result – although with the longer-range model still to come, Peugeot might settle for that.

 VERDICT